AustralianBioCommons/how-to-workflowhub-space/index.md

 #### 2.1 Version control the workflow with git

-Add your workflow to a git enabled repository (e.g. GitHub).
-This allows easy import into WorkflowHub, and in particular the import of new workflow versions!.
+Add your workflow to a Git enabled repository (e.g. [GitHub](https://github.com/)).
+This allows easy import into WorkflowHub, and in particular the import of new workflow versions!

 #### 2.2 License the workflow for reuse

 Make sure to add a license that allows others to reuse your workflow.
+This resource can help you choose a license: https://choosealicense.com/

-If you are unsure which open source license to pick, the standard for the Australian BioCommons is [Apache 2.0](https://spdx.org/licenses/Apache-2.0.html).
+If you are still unsure which open source license to pick, the standard for the Australian BioCommons is [Apache 2.0](https://spdx.org/licenses/Apache-2.0.html).

 #### 2.3 Document the workflow well

 Update documentation so new users can understand what the workflow does, how it does this, and why.
-There are multiple options for how to document a workflow and include this in WorkflowHub: {% tool "repository" %}, {% tool "guide" %}, {% tool "sop" %} and {% tool "wfh-entry" %}.
+There are multiple options for how to document a workflow and include this in WorkflowHub:

+- {% tool "repository" %}
+- {% tool "guide" %}
+- {% tool "sop" %}
+- {% tool "wfh-entry" %}.

 #### 2.4 Add standard files (optional but recommended)